ethereum/remix-project/README.md

 ## REMIX WEBSITE:

 Remix is avalaible at http://ethereum.github.io/remix.
-Do not use https if connecting to web3 is required (should be always like that with remix).
+You can use it either inside Mist or by connecting to geth or eth.
+Note that connecting to Geth does not work through https.

-You'll have to run your own node using the following parameters: geth --rpc --rpcapi 'web3,eth,debug' --rpcport 8545 --rpccorsdomain '*' geth will run the rpc server on http://localhost:8545, remix uses by default this url.
+You'll have to run your own node using the following parameters:

+    geth --rpc --rpcapi 'web3,eth,debug' --rpcport 8545 --rpccorsdomain '*'

+geth will run the rpc server on http://localhost:8545, remix uses by default this url.

 Remix will use this instance of Geth to retrieve the transaction and the associated trace.